fweiss/mocha-store/README.md

 * Refactor test: better fluent structure
 * Refactor test: extract fixture (there's a bit to this: in it, remove done, comment out old code except asserts)

-### Integration tests
-For integration tests, the focus is on testing:
-- the mongoose DAO code in mongoose-dao.js
-- cross-request data persistence

-Environment like production, except:
-- in-memory database test double
-- data fixtures controlled and inspectible by test code
-- synthetic HTTP requests via superagent

-### Acceptance tests
-For the acceptance tests, the focus is on testing:
-- running server
-- using external user agent (Postman)
-- a few complete user story scenarios

-Environment like production except:
-- acceptance test database separate from production database
-- database can be cleared and seeded from cli

 ## Hypermedia links
 I have some questions about hypermedia links